makenowjust/ecoji.rb/README.md

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

+Note that this source code is derived from [the original implementation](https://github.com/keith-turner/ecoji).
+Thus, we copied the LICENSE of Ecoji to `LICENSE.ecoji`.
+Thanks for the great implementation!

 ## Code of Conduct

-Everyone interacting in the Ecoji project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/MakeNowJust/ecoji/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Ecoji project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/makenowjust/ecoji.rb/blob/master/CODE_OF_CONDUCT.md).